 Thereby the changeover from combustion engines to fuel cells would have a high potential of savings.
 This is because the efficiency of combustion engines is theoretically bounded to 54% while petrol engines can reach an efficiency of 38% while slow ship diesel engines reach an efficiency factor of up to 50%.
 The question remains with what kind of fuel future fuel cells should work.

-At the present nothing is won.
-The final decision on how to continue with agrofuels will not be passed before 2014.
 A broad reduction of the land occupied by agrofuels would be direly necessary because the land use is currently world-wide on the increase especially due to an extended meat production and consumption caused by industrialized and newly industrializing countries.
 What happens in the European Union has an announcement effect on the rest of the world.

 The preservation of our last primeval forests is not just a dire necessity because of the high ghg-emissions on forest clearing, slash-burning or flooding.
 Our last virgin rain forests do actually give shelter to thousands of unique species.
 The loss in biodiversity is irreversible and a hard loss for humankind; not just because of new plant and animal species for pharmaceutical or agricultural purposes but especially because they are the base of livelihood and living space for the local communities and because of climate change.